betagouv/commits/README.md

 # commits

-Extract structured data from a GIT repositories with Ollama and combine multiple repos data in a single SQLite file.
+Extract structured data from GIT repositories with Ollama and combine multiple repos in a single SQLite file.

 ![exemple SQLite](./examples/example.png)